MattBB27/AI-Marking-Education-Platform/README.md

 Built as a capstone project for the UTS Software Development Studio (SDS) program.

 > *Source code and application screenshots are not shared publicly out of respect for the client engagement.
-This README documents the architecture, design decisions, and my contributions; happy to walk through the implementation.*
+This README documents the architecture, design decisions, and my contributions; happy to walk through what I did.*

 ---